-The action plan that came out of the summit called for public funders to finance some developments using offsite construction as a pilot.
-Minnesota Housing's proposed 2022-2023 QAP for Low-Income Housing Tax Credits includes a selection preference for developments that use innovative construction techniques (including offsite construction) that have to potential to reduce construction costs by at least 10% and construction time by at least 20%.
+The action plan that came out of the Summit called for, among other things: (1) establishing learning opportunities on how to develop housing using modular construction, and (2) having public funders finance some developments using offsite construction as a pilot.

+- In the winter of 2021, the Construction Revolution team provided a course on using modular construction, bringing together developers, architects, general contractors, and others from the industry.
+One of Minnesota Housing's architects participated. - In our scoring for the 2021 and 2022 consolidated RFPs, we have added a selection preference for developments that use innovative construction techniques (including offsite construction) and have to potential to reduce construction costs by at least 10% and construction time by at least 20%.